Buddhism in China

 Journey to the West

 Xuanzang brought back to Emperor Taizong not only scriptures but an in depth knowledge of India, he was fêted by the Imperial court who by then favored Buddhism.
 He was given personal audiences with the Emperor and worked at the Temple of Goodwill translating the scriptures.
 The Great Goose Pagoda, Xi'an was built to house the scriptures and keep them safe from fire.
+It still stands today.
 The name of the pagoda honors the story of how Buddha, as a strict vegetarian, overcame the temptation to eat a wild goose.
-Xuanzang and a group of scholars, including some Indians, translated a huge amount of material at least 25 times the length of the Bible.
+Xuanzang and a group of scholars, including some Indians, translated a huge volume of text - at least 25 times the length of the Bible.
 He wrote a detailed account of his trip ‘The Record of Travels in the Western Countries ’ which was much read and sparked interest in foreign cultures.
 Some of his translations have been found in the caves at Dunhuang.
 He died in 664CE and was given a lavish state funeral, his remains were deposited at the Xingjiao temple in Chang'an - although the Linggu Pagoda near Nanjing also lays claim to house his remains.

 It was Wu Cheng'en 's book ‘The Journey to the West西 Xī yóu jì or ‘Monkey’, written c.
 1580CE, that popularized the monk's journey to India.
 This famous book spawned many other stories about the antics of the monk and his strange attendants (including the Monkey King) which are still very popular all over China.